21 Best Zoos in the UK for The Perfect Day Out

 16. Howletts Wild Animal Park, Kent

-Have you ever heard of Howletts Wild Animal Park in Kent, UK?
-This place is lit, fam!
+Howletts Wild Animal Park in Kent, UK if famous for elephants, and loads of them!
 It’s a 90-acre wild adventure in beautiful ancient parkland, perfect for a crazy day out with the whole squad.

 And let me tell you, they don’t mess about when it comes to animals.
 They’re housing over 390 creatures, including Kent’s only giant anteaters, the biggest herd of African elephants in the UK, and more gorillas, leopards, and monkeys than any other zoo in the region.

 But it’s not just about seeing animals, it’s about conservation too.
 Howletts is a breeding sanctuary for some of the most endangered species in the world, with over 300 animals across 47 species.
-They’re all about saving the animals, and you can learn more about their welfare initiatives while you’re there.
+Your visit here directly helps them protect wildlife and ultimately, send them back into the wild in conjunction with the Aspinall Foundation.

 Howletts Wild Animal Park (Google Maps location)